fuse-box/fuse-box/docs/faq.md

 import _ from "lodash"
 ```

 That's because typescript is not Babel.
-If you can configure it by adding a [BabelPlugin](/plugins/babelplugin).
+If you can configure it by adding a [Babel Plugin](/plugins/babel-plugin).
 To solve this issue with typescript import your libraries as follows:

 ```js